 But that assumes things are going just how you planned.
 You might be a necessity entrepreneur who works freelance because you can’t find a suitable job in your area and are struggling to pay the bills.
 You might be a first-year bootstrapper who always feels at the behest of a difficult client you can’t afford to lose.
 If so, it could feel like the life you wanted to build is a little too far away.

 Try these six ways to take back control.

 Pay yourself first

 Maybe you’ve been putting all of your money back into your business because you’ve worked so hard to build it and think your returns will be higher.
 It’s time to pay yourself first.
-Committing to your personal wealth; shows investors you’re serious about your business as a viable, long-term way of making money; rewards you for the time you put in; allows you to invest and diversify your income.
+Committing to your personal wealth shows investors you’re serious about your business as a viable, long-term way of making money, rewards you for the time you put in, and allows you to invest and diversify your income.

 Protect your personal credit

 Maybe, like many female entrepreneurs, you’ve had to rely on personal loans to finance your business.
 If you’re worried about the impact your business could have on your personal financial standing, try some techniques for building your business credit score so that you can conduct your business separately.

 Take back your intellectual independence

 Maybe you want to make plans but find yourself doing administrative work and and answering emails all day, every day.
 Kerry Preston from Growtality told attendees of our March event to look back at your calendar and think about where you spent your time in the past five days.
 Was it doing busywork, checking a to-do list, or something that will help you reach your goals?
 Know what your biggest derailer is.
 If you don’t know what dragged you down last week, you’re doomed to repeat it this week.

 Then, take at least one hour a day to work towards the things you can’t delegate, that can move you forward and produce a significant result: inspiration, research, making plans, and mapping goals.